DataLabHell/grafanareporter-app/src/README.md

 ## Support & feedback

 Issues and feature requests are welcome via the project repository.
 Contributions (bug fixes, docs, or new layout features) are gladly reviewed.
 Open a pull request or start a discussion describing the use case.

+## Planned features

+- Configurable parallell render calls to decrease report generation time
+- More customization options
+- Possibility to reset settings to originals